 “Employers contact Auguste Escoffier School of Culinary Arts because they understand that when they interview our students, they are going to meet with skilled workers that have an understanding of terminology, sanitation, and safety guidelines, and a desire to build upon the foundations they received through Escoffier with a career in the culinary industry.”*

-Patricia Souza, Vice President of Career Services at Escoffier
+Patricia Souza, Vice President Of Career Services At Escoffier

 Help Train the Future Generation of Cooks & Chefs

-Access a National Network
+Access a National Network of Students

 Most culinary schools have one or a few campuses, which means their graduates are often looking for externships and employment in the same local market.

-With Escoffier’s online programs, we have graduates and connections all across the U.S.A national brand, like Escoffier employer partner Sodexo or Omni Hotels & Resorts, can therefore find externs and employees for their culinary operations in nearly any city!
+With Escoffier’s online programs, we have graduates and connections all across the United States and the world.
+A national brand, like Escoffier employer partners Sodexo or Omni Hotels & Resorts, can potentially find externs and employees for their culinary operations in nearly any city!
 These employers provide a stable home base where graduates can establish roots and grow in their careers.